aramiracle/GIUNet/README.md

 ## Description

-This is up to date PyTorch implementation for Graph classification task with graph neural networks(GNN) based on GIN(graph isomorphims u-nets) mainly based on the paper "Graph isomorphism UNet" which is written by Alireza Amouzad, Zahra Dehghanian, Saeed Saravani, Maryam Amirmazlaghani and Behnam Roshanfekr from Amirkabir University of Technology.
+This is a contemporary PyTorch implementation for the task of graph classification using graph neural networks (GNN).
+It is built upon the GIN (Graph Isomorphisms U-Nets) approach, which was introduced in the paper titled "Graph Isomorphism UNet" authored by Alireza Amouzad, Zahra Dehghanian, Saeed Saravani, Maryam Amirmazlaghani, and Behnam Roshanfekr, affiliated with Amirkabir University of Technology.

 ## Table of Contents